-HEPATITIS B
+6. HEPATITIS B

-(Suspected case liver which may present with acute or chronic symptoms.
+Disease epidemiology Who must notify Clinical case definition (Suspected case) Confirmed case definition Hepatitis B is a viral infection of the liver which may present with acute or chronic symptoms.
 Modes of transmission include perinatal, blood borne (e.g. in the health-care setting, or sharing of needles) and sexual.
 Hepatitis B is preventable by vaccination.
-Vaccine is administered as part of the EPI at 6,10, 14 weeks followed by a booster at 18 months. (nurse or doctor receiving the laboratory result) Acute hepatitis B with an acute ons nausea, vomiting, along with jaundid alanine aminotrar more likely diagnosis Chronic hepatitis I with a range of sy 1)Acute hepatitis B: - Anti-HBc IgM positive, or - anti-HBc IgM +ve AND HBs antigen positive 2)Chronic hepatitis B: - HBs antigen +ve for six months or longer, Party heapened total bilirubin or raised serum because (ALT) levels in the absence of a state of the diagnosis must be confirmed with any be asymptomatic or it may present of the pattern of the pattern of the pattern of positive antigen and antibody combinations may evolve over time.
+Vaccine is administered as part of the EPI at 6,10, 14 weeks followed by a booster at 18 months. ✓ Health care practitioner (nurse or doctor receiving the laboratory result) ✓ Laboratory making the diagnosis -Acute hepatitis B may not be notified clinically, as it mimics any other cause of acute infectious hepatitis Acute hepatitis B may be suspected when a person presents with an acute onset of fever, headache, malaise, anorexia, nausea, vomiting, diarrhea, abdominal pain, or dark urine, along with jaundice or elevated total bilirubin or raised serum alanine aminotransferase (ALT) levels in the absence of a more likely diagnosis.
+The diagnosis must be confirmed with laboratory testing.
+Chronic hepatitis B may be asymptomatic or it may present with a range of symptoms from mild right upper quadrant tenderness to symptoms of cirrhosis or hepatocellular carcinoma.
+1)Acute hepatitis B: Anti-HBc IgM positive, or anti-HBc IgM +ve AND HBs antigen positive 2)Chronic hepatitis B: HBs antigen +ve for six months or longer, Refer to specialist guidelines for additional diagnostic parameters.
+The pattern of positive antigen and antibody combinations may evolve over time.
 Therefore, the diagnosis of chronic hepatitis B may be complex.
-1)Acute hepatitis B: - Anti-HBc IgM positive, or - anti-HBc IgM positive anti-HBc I